Memba/Memba-Blog/README.md

 # Memba Blog Engine

->  A static blog engine which displays live markdown content (What You Write Is What You Publish).
+>  A nodeJS blog engine pulling markdown content from a Github repository.

 ## Demo